 Northern Territory Cricket is delighted to announce the Under 18 female team who will travel to Tasmania in January 2020 and represent the NT at the National Cricket Championships.

-The team consists of four Darwin based girls and one from Alice Springs who will come together with seven Queensland players and one Tasmaninan to complete the team.
+The team consists of three Darwin based girls and one from Alice Springs who will come together with eight Queensland players and one Tasmanian to complete the team.

 Rianna Carlson retains her position in the from the 2019 National Championships and comes into this competition with a wide range of experience behind her.
 Carlson played the 2019 TIO Women’s Strike League and is part of the Statewide Super Academy program and brings a good option to the top and middle order bat and provides a sound bowling option.

-Southern Districts Alex Blyton is another who retains her place from last year’s championships.
-Blyton is a middle order bat who is a natural sportswomen, a player who stays in the game and works hard to make partnerships.
-Joining Blyton from Southern Districts is team mate Emily Hayward who comes into the side as an aggressive middle order bat who coming off the back of a very positive 2019 Darwin and Districts Cricket Season.
+From Southern Districts Cricket Club is Emily Hayward who comes into the side as an aggressive middle order bat who coming off the back of a very positive 2019 Darwin and Districts Cricket Season.

 Alice Springs based Elizabeth Johnson is the other youngest member of the team, also 13 years of age.
 She has been playing for Federal in the Under 15’s, Women’s and C grade competition.
 A huge up and coming talent coming out of Central Australia, and one for the other states to watch.